JackSilburn/ATR2/README.md

       2. Click 'Store' on the 'Home' ribbon.
       3. On the left navigation panel. click 'My add-ins'.
       4. Under 'Custom add-ins'. click the dropdown 'Add a custom add-in' and choose 'Add from file'.
-      5. Navigate to 'P:\PROJECTS\Dialog Internal Projects\2018 Calendar Available Time\3.
-Joint Documents'.
+      5. Navigate to '\\otwdwndevsql01.devnet.dg.internal\TestATR' within file explorer.
       6. Select 'atr-manifest.xml' and press 'Open'.
       7. The ATR add-in will now appear on the 'Message' tab of the 'New Email' ribbon as a clickable button.